Component-Driven Design Systems

 About the coach

-Andrey is a frontend engineer and an interaction designer, specializing in UX, design systems and modern frontend architecture.
-He has been designing and developing real products using web technologies for 20 years.
+Andrey is a design system independent expert, a frontend engineer, and an interaction designer, specializing in UX, design systems and modern frontend architecture.
+He has been leading teams, designing and developing real products using web technologies for 20 years.
 Andrey is a co-organizer of ReasonConf, ReactVienna community, co-creator of MacOS app ColorSnapper, author and maintainer of several popular open source projects like react-dropzone and lint-staged and winner of the Open Source Award, international speaker and workshops coach.